About ABS Certification

 - Surgeons must first pass a lengthy written examination known as the Qualifying Examination, which assesses their surgical knowledge.

 - Surgeons must then pass an oral examination called the Certifying Examination, which tests their surgical judgment and decision making.
 Candidates are interviewed by experienced surgeons who evaluate their ability to diagnose and treat diverse surgical problems.

 - If successful on both examinations, the surgeon is deemed board certified and becomes a "diplomate" of the ABS.

 - The ABS also offers board certification in pediatric surgery, surgical critical care, surgery of the hand, hospice and palliative medicine, and complex general surgical oncology.
-Board certification in these areas requires completion of an accredited training program in the specialty, a full application for certification, and successful completion of an ABS written examination or both written and oral examinations.
+Board certification in these areas requires completion of an accredited training program in the specialty, a full application for certification, and successful completion of a written examination or both written and oral exams.
 Prior certification in general surgery is also typically required for board certification in these specialties.

 Maintenance of Certification

 - In 1976, the ABS switched from certificates that were valid indefinitely to certificates that must be renewed every 10 years.
 To maintain their certification, surgeons must demonstrate a commitment to professionalism, continuing education and practice improvement, as well as pass a written examination every 10 years.
 This process has recently been expanded into Maintenance of Certification, an ongoing professional development program with more frequent requirements for learning and assessment.